THOUGHT REPLACEMENT TO UNDO TRAUMAS

 Advantages of this method are its speed and often surprising completeness when done right.
 Disadvantages are the possibility of re-traumatizing a person, the need for a very competent guide or therapist, and the need for trust if one is acting out delicate situations.
 In addition, it involves a number of people, so it is an expensive therapy.
 These make it a difficult therapy to do well.

-5. Meditation and prayer.
+5. Prayer and spiritual immersion.
 This is a very ancient method of thought replacement.
 It can include the use of affirmations, which sort of brainwash or alter one’s perception.
 It also includes becoming the witness to help one observe oneself.

-However, it is done by oneself, generally, without the need for a therapist or for trust in a partner.
-One simply learns to observe one’s mind and work with the mind silently and serenely.
+Usually, one does it oneself, generally, without the need for a therapist or for trust in a partner.
+One simply learns to work with the mind silently and serenely.

 Advantages of this method are no need for a therapist, safety, low cost and good results.
-Disadvantages are it often requires years of practice, requires lots of discipline, is boring and thus hard for many people to do on their own, or even in a group or monastery situation.
+Disadvantages are it often requires years of practice, requires lots of discipline, and is tedious and somewhat boring.
+Thus it is difficult for many people to do on their own, or even in a group or monastery situation.
+For details, read Prayer and other articles on prayer on this website.

 6. Breathing and physical exercise methods.
 These include hatha yoga, running, jogging, deep breathing and other exercise methods.
-Some are similar to # 3 above.
-However, here the emphasis is on physical exercise.
+Here the emphasis is on physical exercise.
 This is helpful for some people.

 Advantages of these methods are they release some anger and tension, and they are relatively simple and easy to do alone or with a guide or teacher.
 Disadvantages are that they can wear out the body and are often less complete in their action.

-8. Christian spiritual healing.
-This is seen on Christian television and depicted in the bible and elsewhere in stories and movies.
+7. Christian spiritual healing.
+This is seen on Christian television and depicted in the Bible and elsewhere in stories and movies.
 This is the use of healing miracles to shift energies quickly and radically.

 Advantages to this method are its completeness when it is effective, and its ease, speed and low cost.
 Disadvantages are that it does not always happen as planned, and it may not be complete in some cases.

-9. True love, human or divine.
-This can be related to #8 above, and may be the same thing as #8.
-It is the idea that if one is loved enough, it can instantly or slowly change a person and eliminate traumas, among many other wonderful effects.
+8. True love, human or divine.
+This is the idea that if one is loved enough, it can instantly or slowly change a person and eliminate traumas, among many other wonderful effects.

-Advantages of this method are its speed and ease, at times, and low cost.
-Disadvantages are that it does not always work and it is hard to pin down and duplicate and understand, at times.
+Advantages of this method are its low cost.
+Disadvantages are that it is rare to experience this level of love.
 This method is seen in families and couples where one simply will not give up on another person, prays constantly, for example, and slowly somehow the trauma is overcome.

 Advantages of this method are that it is quite effective, when done well, and is simple to do, at least in theory.
 Disadvantages are that it is not easy for some people to forgive others, for example, to repent, to really feel and cry deeply, and so on.
 It takes a certain amount of courage and maturity, willingness to be vulnerable, and a certain intellectual understanding, as well.

-The list of methods above may not be exhaustive, but they cover the major methods that are used and have been used for millennia to change a person’s thoughts – a necessary and critical step in undoing all trauma in the body and brain.
+This list of methods above is not complete, but includes most methods that are used and have been used for millennia to change a person’s thoughts – a necessary and critical step in undoing all trauma in the body and brain.